Fire attack: Advancing hose lines

-When selecting a hose for a primary fire attack, there's a few things to bear in mind:
+When selecting a hose for a primary fire attack, there's a few things to bear in mind.

-- The engine company officer and engineer should be aware of the limitations of various sizes of hose such as length, maximum gpms based on hose size and nozzle selection and limitation caused by the hose jacket construction.
+- The engine company officer and engineer should be aware of the limitations of various sizes of hose such as length, maximum GPM based on hose size and nozzle selection and limitation caused by the hose jacket construction.

 - Some departments dictate the use of rubber-jacketed hoses as they are easiest to clean and reload.

-- Polyester-jacketed hose has the best of aspects of both the rubber jacketed — which can be cleaned easy and reloaded wet — and the cotton jacketed, which are easily maneuverable around objects.
+- Polyester-jacketed hose has the best of aspects of both the rubber jacketed, which can be cleaned easy and reloaded wet, and the cotton jacketed, which are easily maneuverable around objects.

 After considering the flow limitation, consider that friction loss is a significant impact on the effect of fire flow due to internal resistance of water against the hose lining.
 This flow is impacted by three factors: total flow of water, hose length and hose size.

 Keep these in mind when selecting hose lines that must be stretched over long distances.
-Smaller diameter hoses such as the 1-1/2 and 1-3/4 hose lines should not exceed 300 ft due to friction loss.
-In addition, 2-1/2 inch hose lines should not be stretched more than 500 ft for the same reason.
+Smaller diameter hoses such as the 11/2- and 13/4-inch hose should not exceed 300 feet due to friction loss.
+In addition, 21/2-inch hose lines should not be stretched more than 500 feet for the same reason.

 When selecting a primary attack lines, we will need to consider what nozzle is on the preconnected attack line.
-When selecting an attack line of 1-1/2, the nozzle on this hose line will flow approximately 30 to 125 gpms.
-Selection of an 1-3/4 inch preconnect hoseline and nozzle will flow approximately 95 to 200 gpms.
-A 2-1/2 preconnected hoseline will flow approximately 125 to 250 gpms.
+When selecting a 11/2-inch attack line, the nozzle will flow approximately 30 to 125 GPM.
+A 13/4-inch preconnect hose and nozzle will flow approximately 95 to 200 GPM.
+A 21/2-inch preconnected line will flow approximately 125 to 250 GPM.

-- Location and access to the fire
+- The location of and access to the fire.

 Whether this is an audible, visual or radio-based signal, it is imperative that the engineer knows when to charge the preconnect.
-It is poor form for the preconnect hose line to suddenly become "charged" when the attack crew is still advancing the hoseline for the best placement.
+It is poor form for the preconnect line to suddenly become charged when the attack crew is still advancing the hose for the best placement.